EirikHaughom/ADME/Guides/Standalone Reservoir DMS/readme.md

 <br><br>

 ## Parts
-The deployment is divided into two phases.
+The deployment is divided into two parts.

 **Part 1** <br>
 Part 1 allows you to run the RDDMS Server and REST API internally in a (isolated) VNET.
 You may peer the VNET if you want access from your corporate network.